-Here are a few more ideas for free activities in January but for our comprehensive list, visiting our Free Things to Do in Boston post where you’ll find some of the following activities:
+Here are a few more ideas for free activities in January but for our comprehensive list, check out our post, Free Things to Do in Boston, where you’ll find some of the following activities:

 - Take a tour of the Samuel Adams Brewery

 - Spend some time at Faneuil Hall Marketplace

 - Visit a Free Museum in Boston

 Looking for the Revolutionary History of Boston?
 This 2-mile-long trail will take you past all the historic sites and sounds of Boston.

 We offer a guided walking tour of the first part of the trail – Freedom Trail Tour.

 Interested in doing it on your own?
 We have a free self-guided tour for that.

 Walk the Black Heritage Trail